TykTechnologies/tykctl/README.md

 #### Install our prebuilt binaries

-- We do have prebuilt [ binaries here](https://github.com/TykTechnologies/tykctl/releases).Download the latest binary for your OS unzip it and store in `$GOPATH/bin` directory
+- We do have prebuilt [binaries here](https://github.com/TykTechnologies/tykctl/releases).
+Download the latest binary for your OS unzip it and store it in `$GOPATH/bin` directory
     - Binaries offered:
         - Linux
-        - MacOS - Note for MacOS it recommended that you use Homebrew for easier updates.
+        - MacOS - Note for MacOS it is recommended that you use Homebrew for easier updates.

 #### Build from source (Linux,macOS)

-If you want to test the latest changes this is the best way to install tykctl.
+If you want to test the latest changes this is the best way to install `tykctl`.

 ##### Requirements